 Dealing with Medical Bills that have been sent to a Collection Agency

 Healthcare consumers are experiencing difficulty paying off their medical bills and the bills end up with a collection agency.
 This is occurring more frequently due to the increase in deductibles and out of pocket expenses.
-To begin, the following are results from a survey conducted by the Kaiser Family Foundation/New York Times.

 The survey results are alarming and could get worse due to shifting of healthcare expenses to the healthcare consumer.
 If consumers do not pay their bills, they could end up sent to a collection agency.
 Consumers are confused due to the complexity of the medical billing process.
 So, what happens when your healthcare provider sends your bill to a collection agency?
 The following will help you navigate the process.